-Despite that transformers have demonstrated excellent capabilities when migrated to vision tasks, their performances are still far inferior to similar-sized convolutional neural network counterparts, \eg EfficientNets~\cite{efficientnet}.
+Despite that transformers have demonstrated excellent capabilities when migrated to vision tasks, their performances are still far inferior to similar-sized convolutional neural network counterparts, \eg, EfficientNets~\cite{efficientnet}.
 We believe the reason of such weakness is threefold.
-Firstly, as mentioned above, images are split into patches in ViT~\cite{vit} and other transformer based models such as IPT~\cite{ipt} and SETR~\cite{setr} in order to adapt to the structure designed to take sequences as input in the first place.
+Firstly, images are split into patches in ViT~\cite{vit} and other transformer-based models such as IPT~\cite{ipt} and SETR~\cite{setr}.
 Doing so can greatly simplify the process of applying transformer to image-based tasks.
-The sequence of patches can be directly fed into a standard transformer and the long-range dependencies between patches can be well captured.
-However, it ignores the fundamental difference between sequence-based NLP tasks and image-based vision tasks, \eg the 2D structure and spatial local information within each patch.
-Secondly, transformer is difficult to explicitly extract low-resolution and multi-scale feature maps due to the fixed patch size, which poses a big challenge to dense prediction tasks such as detection and segmentation.
-Thirdly, the computational and memory cost of self-attention based transformers are quadratic ($\mathcal{O}(N^2C)$) to the resolution of input images, compared to $\mathcal{O}(NC^2)$ of convolution-based CNNs.
-High resolution images are prevalent and common, \eg 1333$\times$800 in COCO~\cite{coco}, 2048$\times$1024 in Cityscapes~\cite{cityscapes}.
+And the sequence of patches can be directly fed into a standard transformer where long-range dependencies between patches can be well captured.
+However, it ignores the fundamental difference between sequence-based NLP tasks and image-based vision tasks, \eg, the 2D structure and spatial local information within each patch.
+Secondly, transformer is difficult to explicitly extract low-resolution and multi-scale features due to the fixed patch size, which poses a big challenge to dense prediction tasks such as detection and segmentation.
+Thirdly, the computational and memory cost of self-attention modules in transformers are quadratic ($\mathcal{O}(N^2C)$) to the resolution of inputs, compared to $\mathcal{O}(NC^2)$ of convolution-based CNNs.
+High resolution images are prevalent and common, \eg, 1333$\times$800 in COCO~\cite{coco} and 2048$\times$1024 in Cityscapes~\cite{cityscapes}.
 Using transformers to process such images would inevitably cause the problem of insufficient GPU memory and low computation efficiency.